orchestracities/ngsi-timeseries-api/docs/manuals/admin/crate.md

 using the [geo_point](https://crate.io/docs/crate/reference/en/latest/general/ddl/data-types.html#geo-point-data-type)
 and [geo_shape](https://crate.io/docs/crate/reference/en/latest/general/ddl/data-types.html#geo-shape-data-type)
 types.
-With these it is possible to store geographical locations,ways, shapes, areas and other entities.
+With these it is possible to store geographical locations, ways, shapes, areas and other entities.
 These can be queried for distance, containment, intersection and so on.
 Currently, CrateDB supports 2D coordinates but it does [not supports 3D coordinate](https://tools.ietf.org/html/rfc7946#section-3.1)